Narukami (play): Plot

 Narukami holds a grudge against the imperial court, and captures the rain dragon.
 After capturing the dragon god, the imperial court ordered princess Taema to seduce Narukami and make it rain.
 She tells the story about her “late husband” and tells Narukami that she just wants to wash her husband’s robes.
 She turns around and pretends to pull her skirts up, making Narukami faint.
 Before fainting, he recalls hearing a story where a priest lost his powers after seeing a woman’s naked body.

 After being seduced, Narukami quits being a priest and asks Taema’s hand in marriage, she agrees.
 After Narukami and Taema drink sake to seal their marriage, Narukami becomes drunk and passes out.
 Meanwhile, Taema climbs the mountain to cut off the ropes sealing the dragon.

 After Taema freed the dragon god, it starts to rain and thunder.
 Taema flees from the mountains and heads elsewhere.
 When Narukami woke up, his hair stood on end and says “I am so bitter to be deceived!”
 And starts throwing his students in a fit of rage.
 He looks for the princess to pursue her.

+Adaptions

+In 1974, an opera adaption of the play, composed by Michio Mamiya, and performed using bunraku puppets rather than human actors, won the Salzburg TV Opera Prize.
+It has since been produced using human actors and singers for the cast.